← Back to Portfolio

 Ghostwriting

-If you think ghostwriters are paid to write, you are mistaken.
+If you think ghostwriters are paid to write, then you're mistaken.

 E